-An advisor to governors and presidents, Parker took up mushing when he came to Alaska in the 1940s, a time when mushing was still a practical way to get around in the Bush.
-He continued to keep sled dogs at his Amorak Kennel in East Anchorage, but increasingly as pets.
+An adviser to governors and presidents, Parker took up mushing when he came to Alaska in the 1940s, a time when it was still a practical way to get around in the Bush.
+He continued to keep sled dogs at his Amorak Kennel in East Anchorage but increasingly as pets.

 Pithias, on the other hand, loves being around other dogs.